 The MOICDP will cover the cost of travel by the most efficient and cost effective means to and from the outreach service location.
 This may include commercial air, bus or train fares, charter flights, and/or expenses associated with the use of a private vehicle as per the national rates accepted by the Australian Taxation Office (ATO).
 Flights will be costed at the economy class level.
 Other incidental costs such as fuel for hire cars, parking and taxi fares may also be covered in line with accepted ATO rates.
-The ATO rates can be found on ATO website via the following link: http://www.ato.gov.au/businesses/.
+The ATO rates can be found on ATO website.